reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 }
 ```

 This example would leak the secret API token to the client.
-If this API token can be used to access data this particular user shouldn't have access to, it's a security problem.
+If this API token can be used to access data this particular user shouldn't have access to, it could lead to a data breach.

+[comment]: <> (TODO: Link to `server-only` docs once they are written)

 Ideally, secrets like this are abstracted into a single helper file that can only be imported by trusted data utilities on the server.
-The helper can even be tagged with `server-only` to ensure that this file isn't imported on the client.
+The helper can even be tagged with [`server-only`](https://www.npmjs.com/package/server-only) to ensure that this file isn't imported on the client.

 ```js
 import "server-only";